ctavolazzi/NovaSystem/README.md

 Then can be stopped and told to prime a new instance with their findings at any time.

 Here is an example of how to do this:

+## How to Prime a Nova Chat with Another Nova Chat Thought Tree <a name="how-to-primt-a-nova-chat-with-another-nova-chat-thought-tree"></a>

 **User:**